hannahdesmond/mastery-curriculum/chapter4/README.md

 while true do
   goals_scored = 0

-  if eric_cantona.score_goal
+  if lionel_messi.score_goal
     goals_scored = goals_scored + 1
   end
 end
 ```

 Because each time the loop runs, the variable will be reset to its initial value.
-No matter how many times `eric_cantona` scores a goal, `goals_scored` will always be reset to `0`.
+No matter how many times `lionel_messi` scores a goal, `goals_scored` will always be reset to `0`.

 If we want to keep track of a value during a loop, we have to declare a variable outside of the loop: